Before packing, check this list of items prohibited from entering a particular country or region.

 What is the most expensive city in the world?

-The most expensive city in the world is Singapore, tied with Zurich, according to the Economist Intelligence Unit's (EIU) latest Worldwide Cost of Living survey, followed by Geneva, New York, Hong Kong, Los Angeles, Paris, Copenhagen, Tel Aviv and San Francisco.
+The most expensive city in the world is Zurich, according to Numbeo’s 2025 cost of living index, followed by Geneva, Basel, Lausanne, Lugano, Bern, New York, Reykjavik, Honolulu, and San Francisco.

 6 highest cost of living cities